Agents of Change: Amplifying voices of future leaders in environmental health and justice

-This will be the second of two webinars covering the Agents of Change fellowship.
+This was the second of two webinars covering the Agents of Change fellowship.
 You can follow Agents of Change on Twitter at @AgentschangeEH.
 To learn more about the project and read the blogs you can also go to https://www.

 Ami Zota, ScD, MS, is collaborating with EHN on Agents of Change.
 She is an Associate Professor in the Department of Environmental & Occupational Health at the George Washington University Milken School of Public Health.
 Dr. Zota’s work seeks to secure environmental justice and improve health equity through advancements in science, policy, and clinical practice.
 Her research identifies novel pathways linking social disparities, environmental exposures, and reproductive and children’s health.
 She received a career development award from the National Institutes of Health for her research on environmental health disparities and was recently recognized as a Pioneer Under 40 in Environmental Public Health by the Collaborative on Health and the Environment.
 She is currently an Associate Editor of Journal of Exposure Science and Environmental Epidemiology and on the Editorial Boards of Environmental Health Perspectives and Environmental Epigenetics.

 Dr. Zota is equally committed to developing innovative approaches for science translation so that her research can more effectively be used to inform individual and collective decision-making.
 Her research has been featured in high-impact national and international media publications including the Washington Post, LA Times, USA Today, Huffington Post, and the Atlantic Monthly.
 She has helped shape health and safety standards for consumer product chemicals by participating in legislative briefings, providing technical assistance to the NGO community, and communicating science through mainstream and social media outlets.